 In order to access MySQL data, the MySQL instance must be hosted in the cloud (in Oracle MySQL Cloud Service, Google Cloud SQL, Amazon RDS, or another cloud-hosting provider).

-You must also make sure that your MySQL instance accepts traffic from the IP address 22.214.171.124.
-That is the IP that AppSheet will be connecting from, so your firewall must allow connections from that address.
+You must also make sure that your MySQL instance accepts traffic from the IP address 126.96.36.199 and 188.8.131.52.
+Those are the IP addresses that AppSheet will be connecting from, so your firewall must allow connections from those address.

 Once a MySQL data source has been added to your account, you can add MySQL tables or views to any app.
 When you choose "Add Table" in your app, you can select the specific data source, and a table or view from that data source.

 Once added to the app, AppSheet treats all data sources similarly.
 In fact, it is common and natural to combine data from a MySQL data source with data from other sources in the same app.

 When working with a MySQL data source, if you encounter an "Unknown column" error, this is most likely a version-related problem.
 For your MySQL instance to work with AppSheet, it is recommended that you use at least MySQL version 5.7.6.
 Also, because MySQL is open source, there are many other variations (also known as "forks") of MySQL, such as MariaDB, or Percona.
 If you use a variation of MySQL, AppSheet cannot guarantee that your database will work.
 For instance, at the moment, MariaDB is known to be incompatible with AppSheet.